-Microsoft, all too aware of the pedigree of the IP, has vowed to make Age of Empires 4 alongside remakes of previous games in the series starting with the release Age Of Empires: Definitive Edition in February 2018.
+Microsoft, aware of the pedigree of the IP, has vowed to make Age of Empires 4, alongside some remakes of previous games in the series, starting with the release Age Of Empires: Definitive Edition in February 2018.

 Age of Empires 4 Release Date

 Microsoft has yet to share a release date for Age of Empires 4.
 We can, however, speculate.

 Instead of Ensemble Studios – the team responsible for all Age of Empires titles to date – Relic Entertainment, the studio behind the excellent Warhammer 40.000: Dawn of War III, is developing Age of Empires 4.

 If we look at their past development cycles, the studio generally takes around two to four years from conception to full-blown release.

 Given Age of Empires 4 was announced at Gamescom on August 21, 2017, with only concept art on display, and the notable absence of gameplay, we can presume that the game has been, by this point in time, more or less three years into development.